ML-Bioinfo-CEITEC/ENNGene/README.md

 Longer sequences get shortened, while short sequences are completed based on the reference.
 Both is done by randomly placing a window of selected size on the original sequence.

+`Window placement` Choose a way to place the window upon the sequence:
+ * Randomized
+ * Centered

 `Seed` Parameter used for the reproducibility of the semi-random window placement.

 `Path to the reference fasta file` File containing reference genome/transcriptome.